tidyverse/readr/cran-comments.md

-## R CMD check results
-There were no ERRORs, WARNINGs

-There were 0 NOTEs:

 ## revdepcheck results

 We checked 540 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.